 Ross specifically worked on structural analysis.
 He built models using the finite element method and used models to find the moments of inertia, centers of gravity and loads on the MAV during key mission phases, including Earth launch and Mars entry, descent and landing.
 The results of Ross’ analysis were used to determine key characteristics of the vehicle and make adjustments to it.

 When Ross’ work on the MAV seemed to be coming to an end, his mentor tasked him with making a CAD model of the Space Launch System.
 The model Ross made is 3D-printed on a 1:100 scale, connected magnetically and stands about three-and-a-half feet tall.

 While living in Alabama, Ross did not only spend his time crunching numbers and building computer models of rockets, he also sang.

 “I try and look for music in everything that I do.
 Even if I’m doing NASA stuff, music is still a priority.”

-Ross received voice lessons and sang in three separate choirs, two of which were associated with local stakes in Madison and Huntsville, and the local university, University of Alabama Huntsville.
+Ross received vocal lessons and sang in three separate choirs, two of which were associated with local stakes in Madison and Huntsville, and the local university, University of Alabama Huntsville.
 While participating in these choirs, Ross was accompanied by a military band and also performed a solo recital.

-Ross’ time at NASA covered some landmark events like the historic March 26 meeting of the National Space Council where Mike Pence announced NASA’s new program Artemis, which will eventually launch humans again to the moon.
+Ross’ time at NASA covered some landmark events like the historic March 26 meeting of the National Space Council where Mike Pence announced NASA’s new program Artemis, which will eventually launch humans to the moon.